Tony Stark (Marvel Cinematic Universe): Armor and special effects

 Tony Stark has worn multiple different armors in his MCU appearances.
 For Iron Man, Stan Winston and his company built metal and rubber versions of the armors featured in the film, while Iron Man comic book artist Adi Granov designed the Mark III with illustrator Phil Saunders.
 Industrial Light & Magic (ILM) created the digital armors in the film, with The Orphanage and The Embassy doing additional work.
 To help with animating the more refined suits, information was sometimes captured by having Downey wear only the helmet, sleeves and chest of the costume over a motion capture suit.

 For Iron Man 2, ILM again did the majority of the effects, as it did on the first film, with Double Negative also working on the film.
 In the filming of The Avengers, Weta Digital took over duties for animating Iron Man during the forest duel from ILM.
 For Iron Man 3, Digital Domain, Scanline VFX and Trixter each worked on separate shots featuring the Mark 42 armor, working with different digital models.
 The studios shared some of their files to ensure consistency between the shots.
 For the Mark 42 and Iron Patriot armors, Legacy Effects constructed partial suits that were worn on set.

+In other media

+Theme parks

+Tony Stark appears in his Iron Man armor in the attractions Iron Man Experience and Ant-Man and The Wasp: Nano Battle! at Hong Kong Disneyland, and Avengers Assemble: Flight Force at Walt Disney Studios Park.

+Video games

+Iron Man / Tony Stark appears in the action-adventure video games Iron Man, and Iron Man 2, loosely based on their respective films.
+The character also makes an appearance in the mobile phone game Iron Man 3: The Official Game, also loosely based on its film.